 One integral component of our Performance Training Approach is preparing your body for the very specific demands of pregnancy, childbirth, and early motherhood activities.
-When it comes to the activities of early motherhood, these can be quite physically demanding.
+When it comes to motherhood, the Activities of Daily Living (ADLs) can be quite physically demanding.
 Consider all the squatting, bending over, lifting, carrying, getting up off the ground, pushing/pulling you will have to do.
-Then, consider you’ll have to do all these things while you are 1) recovering from the trauma of labor, 2) exhausted and severely sleep deprived, and 3) carrying a fragile human.
-Whether you train for them or not, these demands will be there!
-So start preparing your body now so you can perform these movements with far greater ease when it counts — which means less injury risk for you, and your baby.
+Then, consider you’ll have to do all these things while you are 1) recovering from the trauma of labor, 2) exhausted and severely sleep deprived, and 3) carrying a fragile human (who eventually grows into a 25-30lb toddler).
+The way you perform these movements can either expedite or slow your recovery.
+If you begin training your body now, eventually proper movement will become natural, and then all the lifting, carrying, and bending over won’t strain you, but instead make you stronger.

 1. Chair Getup